Tellusant/docs/articles-posts/horns-dilemma-2.md

 # The Horns of the Dilemma 2
 *Dr. Staffan Canback, Tellusant*

-When working with large comapnies, we often encounter people who want everything from statistical analyses.
+When working with large companies, we often encounter people who want everything from statistical analyses.
 They want a model to predict well, to explain what is going on (the drivers), and to be understandable by them as non-experts.

 This is impossible to achieve.
 The framework below shows the trade-off between these three factors.
 The framework is my adaptation of the [*Horns of the Dilemma*](horns-dilemma-1.md) framework for research in sociology (including management science).¹